michael-milette/moodle-local_mailtest/README.md

 might have a firewall blocking email traffic or your email server is incorrectly configured.

+### How can I use Gmail to send SMTP emails from Moodle?

+Gmail requires that you create an [App Password](https://support.google.com/mail/answer/185833?hl=en) for Moodle.

+For more details as well as some of the limitations, see the Moodle documentation on [Email Setup Gmail](https://docs.moodle.org/en/Email_setup_gmail).-

 ### All the settings seem to be correct.
 What else can I try?

 Despite your best efforts, sometimes you will find that a :portNumber needs to